AyaSHEHAT/web-chat-app/README.md

 - **Chat with AI:** Natural conversation using GPT-4o Mini.
 - **Image Generation:** Use DALL·E 3 to generate images from prompts.
 - **File Upload:** Upload `.jsonl` files for fine-tuning or context.
+- **Reminders:**
-- **Reminders:** Ask the AI to remind you of tasks at specific times—get notified by email!
+  - Ask the AI to remind you of tasks at specific times—get notified by email (backend) or in-app notification (frontend modal).
+  - Click the **Make a Reminder** button for a modern modal popup to set reminders.
 - **Multi-Session:** Sidebar to switch between previous chats.
 - **Modern UI:** Responsive, clean, and user-friendly design.